shubham11941140/short_url/README.md

 # To Read Short URL Example (Gives Long URL as output)
 curl -d '{ "shorturl": "Mh7e33" }' -H "Content-Type: application/json" -X POST "http://fault-tolerance-eb-short-url-dev.us-east-1.elasticbeanstalk.com/api/readshorten/CSD1234"

+Lot of test has been done to check the application in different places and a few folders have attached testing scripts.